course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 - With a laser engraver

 With the 3D printer, I would have had to produce a bunch of small plates.
-However, I also had access to an Epilog laser with a 30 x 60 cm working area, so I decided to use that.
+However, I also had access to an Epilog laser with a 30 by 60 cm working area, so I decided to use that.
 These are all valid options.
 If you don't have access to any of these devices, you may be able to find support at a local repair café or hackerspace.

 At first, I was thinking of using thin plastic plates.
 These are available with two layers of color.
 When the machine removes material, the result is not only tactile, but also two-toned.
 Alternatively, you can use transparent acrylic and polish it after removal so that everything is clear again.
-Behind the plate itself, you then add a visual layer (printer, brush, wax crayon, etc.).
+Behind the plate itself, you then add a visual layer (printer, pencil, wax crayon, etc.).

 I wanted to go with the two-tone plastic panels, but unfortunately I ordered the wrong material.
 So I went to the local hardware store and bought some wooden panels.
 In the past, I had used MDF panels.
 However, the wood glue from the MDF mixture is a bit messy and needs post-processing.
-Quite a lot of material has to be removed for the site plan (we are removing a large area so that individual elements remain raised).
+Quite a lot of material has to be removed for the tactile map (we are removing a large area so that individual elements remain raised).
 That's why I chose poplar wood.
 It was the softest (and cheapest) type of wood I could find there.
-Solid wood carries the risk of having different densities and, after removing a large area, it is not uniform.
+Solid wood carries the risk of having different densities and, after removing a large area, not being uniform.
 But that went reasonably well in the end.

 I'm a computer scientist and know more about digital accessibility than the production of hardware solutions.
-So, at this point, I'd like to thank my Gesammtschule for the uhm... 'crafting' courses.
+So, at this point, I'd like to thank my 'Gesammtschule' for the uhm... 'crafting' courses.
 A first attempt then delivers this result:

 ![A photograph of a thin wooden board measuring 10 x 20 cm, held by a hand at the edge.